jpadams/runyer/README.md

 ======
 For PE 3.2.x and above

-Automagically create mco/Live Management tasks for POSIX or Windows machines.
+Automagically create mco/Live Management tasks for *nix or Windows machines.

 Make modules (for example see my 'acts' module's linux.pp and win.pp below) with your desired actions.
 Classify master and agents.
-A Windows node will skip a POSIX action and vice versa.
+A Windows node will skip a *nix action and vice versa.

 **No spaces allowed in $action_name param (defaults to resource $title) to keep filename and mco/LM sane.
 Best to use [a-z] and '_' (underscore).** For now anyway.
 ```puppet